 Torre worked as a broadcaster for the Angels from 1985-90 before replacing Whitey Herzog as the Cardinals’ manager during the 1990 season.
 From 1991-94, the Cardinals finished second or third every season before Torre was dismissed midway through the 1995 campaign.

-Then in 1996, Yankees owner George Steinbrenner hired Torre as his team’s manager – a move criticized in the media at the time.
-Torre entered his Yankees career with a record of 894-1,003 – but led New York to 92 wins that first season before winning the ALCS against the Orioles and then rallying from an 0-2 deficit to beat the Braves in the World Series.
+Then in 1996, Yankees owner George Steinbrenner hired Torre as his team’s manager.
+Torre led New York to 92 wins that first season before winning the ALCS against the Orioles and then rallying from an 0-2 deficit to beat the Braves in the World Series.

 The Yankees won 96 games and a Wild Card berth in 1997, then strung together three straight World Series titles from 1998-2000 – highlighted by the 114 games the 1998 team won during the regular season.
-The Yankees won the AL Pennant again in 2001, then posted three straight 100-plus win seasons, including another AL Pennant in 2003.
-The Bronx Bombers advanced to the playoffs each year form 2005-07 before Torre was let go – making in 12 playoff trips in 12 seasons for the Yankees under Torre.
+The Yankees won the AL Pennant again in 2001, then posted three straight 100-plus win seasons, including another AL pennant in 2003.
+The Bronx Bombers advanced to the playoffs each year from 1996-2007 before Torre was let go – making in 12 playoff trips in 12 seasons for the Yankees under Torre.

 “He’s a great manager,” said former Yankees third baseman Scott Brosius.
 “There is more to (managing) than who to pitch and play.
 It’s managing people, the press… and Joe does that all great.
 Players follow the tone set by the manager, and Joe is the calming influence of this team.”